gjohnsonDPP/CloudHome/docs/Welcome.md

 ### Interactive Documentation

-With the `'Try It!'` functionality you can send requests directly to our servers provided that you have a valid account and **CloudHome Key**, if you are not an existing customer you can use the built-in mock server for free!
+With the `'Try It!'` functionality you can send requests directly to our servers provided that you have a valid account and **CloudHome Key**, if you are not an existing customer, you can use the built-in mock server for free!
 Click `'Send'` in the embedded _**Request Maker**_ below to get a sample mocked response:

 ```json http
 {